sussjb99/Portable-Drive-Baby-Sitter/README.md

 ## Notes

 - Flash drives wear out over time — regular scans help detect early failure.
 - Bit rot can affect any storage device; the integrity baseline allows detection of even single‑bit corruption.

 - PAR2 recovery data is optional but strongly recommended for archival drives.
 - Capacity validation protects against counterfeit or defective flash drives.

 ---
+## Building From Source

+To build from source:

+1. Clone this repository
+2. Open the project in your preferred development environment
+3. Build using your standard toolchain

+(You can expand this section later with exact build steps for C#, C++, Python, or whatever languages you use.)

+---

+## Contributing

+Contributions are welcome.
+By submitting code, you agree that your contributions will be licensed under the GPLv3.

+See `CONTRIBUTING.md` for details.

+---

+## Disclaimer

+The software is provided **“AS IS”**, without warranty of any kind.
+You assume all risks associated with using the software.

+See the LICENSE and AUA for full details.

+---

+## Contact

+For questions, suggestions, or feedback, please open an issue on GitHub.